 We asked Anderson to speak to us about his partnership with the Amazonian activist, Nemonte Nenquimo.
 He told us that when they met, Nenquimo was a young leader who deeply loved her culture and elders.
 Living with the Waorani and building water systems together, she became a dear friend and the two later married, becoming a formidable force in the fight to protect ancestral lands.
 Together they founded the Clear Water Project, Amazon Frontlines, and the Ceibo Alliance with a common vision to protect Indigenous lands and Indigenous peoples' ability to thrive on their territories.
 Amazon Frontlines was created to support Indigenous-led Ceibo Alliance in using cutting-edge technology, youth patrols to document illegal incursions, and to build a legal team to use the law to protect Indigenous territories from illegal logging, mining, and poaching and to protect Indigenous rights.

 “I’m furious about what happened to the people, land, and rivers,” Anderson told MY HERO.
 “We realized we needed to build organizations and develop a comprehensive strategy that involved elders and youth, and ultimately save the Amazon and the climate for all of us.”

 Waorani leader Nemonte Nenquimo and Amazon Frontlines Founder Mitch Anderson, with their daughter Daime, stand alongside a toxic waste pit of crude oil in the northern Ecuadorian Amazon near the city of Lago Agrio.
 Amazon Frontlines, with permission

-What Anderson recommends is that we listen to, support, and ultimately build with Indigenous peoples of the Amazon—the people closest to the land, and support the youth to become future leaders who will make the important decisions for the future: “We must have the courage to listen.”
+To accomplish this ambitious goal, we need to listen to, support, and ultimately build with Indigenous peoples of the Amazon—the people closest to the land, and support the youth to become future leaders who will make the important decisions for the future.
+As Anderson says, “We must have the courage to listen.”